rustyeddy/rustyeddy.com/content/software/goals-and-victories.md

 ## First Rule of Success ~ Have a Vision

 Arnold says the **First Rule of Success** is to have a vision.
-I totally agree with that.
-I mean, how can you consider something a success if you haven't defined what success is.

-As much is true, that a vision in life is essential to success, it is equally true with /Software Projects/.
+As much is true, that a vision in life is essential to success, it is equally true with _Software Projects_.

 Without a clearly articulated vision equipped with measurable tasks, the project will evolve toward chaos.
 That is unless they are able to huddle around the game plan and apply their passion to the project like a championship Football team.

 ### Whose Vision?
 Hint: Not yours!

 Ok we need a vision, but how do we come up with one?
 Brainstorming?
-Or maybe, if we have a really creative team we'll do /agile/ and make it up as we go!
+Or maybe, if we have a really creative team we'll do _agile_ and make it up as we go!
 We don't want to stiffle creativity.....

 Yea, no. We're not doing any of that stuff.